superduperfantastic/blog/_posts/2016-03-30-bali-at-sunset.md

 - Institute of Code
 comments: true
 ---
 With the abrupt return to real life and busy season, I haven't quite processed all that I learned while in Bali.
 In between work and life things (and a little bit of travel too), I'm reliving some of the memories through what I've captured on my phone.
 In particular, the beauty of Bali at sunset.
-It's pretty unforgettable.<!--more-->
+It's pretty unforgettable.

 {:.center}
 ![Bali at Sunset](https://c2.staticflickr.com/2/1543/25180770930_c613415e2f_b.jpg)